openstack/openstack-manuals/doc/install-guide/source/environment-security.rst

 tools such as Ansible, Chef, and Puppet.
 For example, some OpenStack services add a root wrapper to ``sudo`` that can interfere with security policies.
 See the
+`Compute service documentation for Pike <https://docs.openstack.org/nova/pike/admin/root-wrap-reference.html>`_ or the
-`Compute service documentation for Pike <https://docs.openstack.org/nova/pike/admin/root-wrap-reference.html>`__ for more information.
+`Compute service documentation for Queens <https://docs.openstack.org/nova/queens/admin/root-wrap-reference.html>`_ for more information.

 The Networking service assumes default values for kernel network